Visiting Artist Fellowship

 - An artist’s talk/seminar on campus and in the region, as appropriate.

-- A curated exhibition of the Visiting Artist’s works on campus.
+- A curated exhibition of the Visiting Artist’s work at the Mittal Institute office.

 - A 4- to 5-page report covering what was accomplished during the Fellowship.